Along for the Journey:

 What did we learn?

-Part 2 addressed practical ways congregations can support LGBTQ youth, including how to write and implement policies for bathrooms, camp, and church trips, and how to create an inclusive worship space.
+Part 2 addressed practical ways congregations can support LGBTQIA+ youth, including how to write and implement policies for bathrooms, camp, and church trips, and how to create an inclusive worship space.

 Co-Trainer: Ashley DeTar Birt